 Automotive repair certificate programs can be complete in one year or less and prepare students for entry-level positions at auto repair shops or dealerships.
 Programs may be general and cover many different systems and parts within a car, or they may be specific to a particular automotive system, such as engines or electrical systems.
 Applicants need only a high school diploma or GED to enroll.

 Certificate in Automotive Technology

 Automotive repair is a hands-on profession that involves elements of diagnostics, electronics, heating and emissions.
 Certificate programs in automotive technology or related fields prepare graduates for National Institute for Automotive Service Excellence (ASE) certification exams.
-These programs are often two semesters in length; the only admissions prerequisite is usually a high school diploma or its GED equivalent.
+These programs are often two semesters in length.

 Generalist training programs prepare individuals for entry-level positions performing service operations and basic maintenance.
 Some certificate programs cover specific automotive systems.
 Coursework teaches students to understand and repair automotive problems in: